Duality for Landau-Ginzburg models: The generic pairing: proof of Theorem

 For the latter, its left-hand side is $\CC[u,u^{-1}]$-free of finite rank, after Theorem \ref{th:A}.
 Its rank is given in Remark \ref{rem:computrk}.
 The right-hand side is interpreted as the localized Fourier transform of the pushforward by $f$ (at a suitable degree) of the $\cD_Y$\nobreakdash-mod\-ule~$\cO_Y(*H)$.
 It is well-known to be $\CC[u,u^{-1}]$-free of the rank given by Remark \ref{rem:computrk}.
 If we fix $u_o\neq0$, then the corresponding morphism in cohomology is an isomorphism, as follows from \cite[Cor.\,1.4]{Yu12} and noticed in \cite[\S1.2]{E-S-Y13}.
 The conclusion follows from Lemma~\ref{lem:basicu} (over the ring $\CC[u,u^{-1}]$ instead of $\CC[u]$). \end{proof}

-\begin{remarque} The interpretation in terms of Fourier transform shows that the action of $\partial_u$ has a regular singularity at $u=\infty$, since the Gauss-Manin systems of $f$ have regular singularity at each of their singularities. \end{remarque}
+\begin{remark} The interpretation in terms of Fourier transform shows that the action of $\partial_u$ has a regular singularity at $u=\infty$, since the Gauss-Manin systems of $f$ have regular singularity at each of their singularities. \end{remark}

 In order to interpret $\bH^k\bigl(Y,(\Omega^\cbbullet_Y(\log H)(-H)[u,u^{-1}],\rd+\rd f/u)\bigr)$ (to which the first isomorphism of \eqref{eq:inductive**} applies in a similar way) in meromorphic terms, we work in the category of holonomic $\cD$-modules on $Y$.
-More precisely, we~consider the ring
+More precisely, we~consider the ring\enlargethispage{\baselineskip}

 of algebraic differential operator on $Y$ with coefficients in $\cO^u_Y:=\cO_Y[u,u^{-1}]$, so that the base ring is $\CC[u,u^{-1}]$ instead of the field $\CC$ (it would be equivalent to consider differential operators on $Y\times\Gm$ relative to the projection to $\Gm$).